MattyGWS/HorizonXI-Linux-Installation/README.md

 and open config.json

-10. make the following changes inside this file in the text editor (Kate is the name of the text editor, don't question it) --- This step can be skipped if you're just updating the launcher and you made the changes in the past;
+10. make the following changes inside this file in Kate (Kate is the name of the text editor, don't question it);

 ```
 "padmode000": {